Azure/azure-sdk-for-python/sdk/eventgrid/azure-eventgrid/README.md

 - A dict representation of any Custom Schema.

-The following formats of events are allowed to be sent to an EventGrid Namespace resource, when a namespace topic is specified:
+The following formats of events are allowed to be sent to an Event Grid Namespace resource, when a namespace topic is specified:

 * A list of single instance of strongly typed CloudEvents.
 * A dict representation of a serialized CloudEvent object.